Overview

 To install the dependencies on Debian or Ubuntu execute:

-sudo apt-get install build-essential cmake libudev-dev qtbase5-dev
+sudo apt-get install build-essential libudev-dev qtbase6-dev

 On Arch Linux you can do so (as root):

-pacman -S --needed base-devel cmake udev qt5-base
+pacman -S --needed base-devel udev qt6-base

 Compilation